ietf-rats/draft-zhang-rats-multiverifiers/draft-zhang-rats-multiverifiers.md

 When a Relying Party receives
-certain minority attesation results from certain Verifiers, it can inform the Verifier Manager this incidence and the verifier manager will reduce the reputation of these verifiers, and reduce the probability to recommend these Verifiers to relying parties.
+certain minority attesation results from certain Verifiers, it can inform the Verifier Manager this incidence and the verifier Manager will reduce the reputation of these verifiers, and reduce the probability to recommend these Verifiers to Relying Parties.
 So in the long run, the misbehaved Verifiers will be punished.
+The detail reputation management scheme for Verifiers are out of scope of this draft.

     .---------.   .----------.     .----------.     .--------------.
     | Endorser|  | Reference |     | Verifier |     | Relying Party|